Lyrics by The Association

 3. Windy

 The Association is an American sunshine pop band from Los Angeles, California.
 During the late 1960s, the band had numerous hits at or near the top of the Billboard charts (including "Windy", "Cherish", "Never My Love" and "Along Comes Mary") and were the lead-off band at 1967's Monterey Pop Festival.
 Generally consisting of six to eight members, they are known for intricate vocal harmonies by the band's multiple singers.
-Their best-known lineup included Terry Kirkman (vocals, woodwind instruments), Russ Giguere (vocals, guitar), Jim Yester vocals, rhythm and lead guitar), Jules Alexander (vocals, lead and rhythm guitar), Brian Cole (vocals, bass) and Ted Bluechel Jr. (vocals, drums).
+Their best-known lineup included Terry Kirkman (vocals, woodwind instruments, percussion), Russ Giguere (vocals, guitar), Jim Yester (vocals, rhythm and lead guitar), Jules Alexander (vocals, lead and rhythm guitar, bass), Brian Cole (vocals, bass) and Ted Bluechel Jr. (vocals, drums, percussion).
 This lineup recorded their first two albums, And Then...
 Along Comes the Association and Renaissance (both 1966) before Larry Ramos replaced Alexander in early 1967.
 With Ramos, the group recorded their third and fourth albums, Insight Out and Birthday.
 Alexander re-joined in late 1968, and the group released their fifth album The Association in 1969.
 Keyboardist Richard Thompson replaced Giguere in 1970, with whom the band recorded their final two albums Stop Your Motor (1971) and Waterbeds in Trinidad!
 (1972).
-The group has since been through several lineup changes, and has not released any new albums.
+The group has since been through several lineup changes.

 You might not be a big fan of The Association, maybe you're here for just one song by The Association that you like, but take a look at the rest, they might surprise you.